 According the the National Coffee Association (yeah, I didn’t know that existed either), coffee started in Ethiopia, when a goat herder observed how energetic his goats became after eating the berries from a coffee tree.
 He then shared this with the abbot of the local monastery, who started experimenting with the berries, and violà!
 There are other similar origin stories featuring birds, but the stories seem to agree that coffee started in what is now Ethiopia.

-By the 15th Century coffee was cultivated and consumed in much of the Arabian Peninsula, including Persia, Egypt, Syria, and Turkey.
+By the 15th Century coffee much of the Arabian Peninsula was cultivating and consuming coffee, including Persia, Egypt, Syria, and Turkey.
 European travelers brought it back from their travels, and by the 17th Century coffee was popular there as well.
 When some attacked the drink as the invention of the devil, Pope Clement VIII reputedly tasted the beverage, liked it, and deemed it just fine.
 This solidified its spread.

 Coffee spread to the so-called “New World” through British traders and settlers in New York, but it didn’t gain popularity over tea as a beverage until after the famous Boston Tea Party.